jimmyli97/human-essentials-wiki/Application-Overview.md

 Donations that don't fit into either of those types are classified as "Miscellaneous Donations."

-Both Donation Sites and Diaper Drives have to be created beforehand, but can be used repeatedly after that.
+Both Donation Sites and Diaper Drives have to be created in the application beforehand, but can be used repeatedly after that.

 ### Retention
 All inventory is physically stored at **Storage Locations**.
 This is one area where the application is particularly useful, as some storage locations accrue large quantities of inventory over time.
 Each storage location can contain any number of **Items** or types of items, and if a diaper bank has multiple storage locations, it is possible for the same item type to exist at multiple locations.